wp931120/AiWeb/README.md

-# AI application web
+# AI applications web
-An nlp web developed by python using Django Web Framework
+An AI applications web developed by python using Django Web Framework

 ### The style of mainpage:
 ![Alt text](/img/web_1.png)